asasher/threejs_maps/README.md

 			"date" : "",
 			"timeOfDay" : "", /*24 hours formate*/
 			"responseTime" : 10, /*in minutes*/
-			"pointType" : "source" /*source or destination.
-Ignored in other features.*/ "color" : { /*can also be a single color.
+			"color" : { /*can also be a single color.
 This will take precedence on everything else.*/ "min" : "", /*min color value*/
 				"max" : "", /*max color value*/